rentruewang/koila/README.md

 Ok.
 How to adapt the code to use `Koila`'s features?

-You add this line of code:
+You add this line of code (as of v0.1.1):

 ```python
 # Wrap the input tensor and label tensor.